innofactororg/bicep-action/.azuredevops/README.md

   The pipeline create job will try to register the specified providers in addition to the providers that is detected in code by deployment validate.

+  Use the value **"disable"** to prevent the pipeline from trying to register Azure resource providers.

 - **AZURE_PROVIDER_WAIT_SECONDS**: Seconds to wait between each provider status check.

 - **AZURE_PROVIDER_WAIT_COUNT**: Times to check provider status before giving up.